sighingnow/jekyll-gitbook/_pages/CRM.md

 - Save the file with .json extension.
 For example, **MSDynamics_Desktop.json**

-### Upload Desktop Layout to Webex Contact Center Management Portal
+### Upload Custom Desktop Layout to Webex Contact Center Management Portal

 - Sing into [Webex Contact Center Managemnt Portal](https://portal.wxcc-us1.cisco.com/) of your lab pod.

 - Go to **Provisioning** -> **Desktop Layout** and press **New Layout** button.

-- Enter layout name (for example, "MS Dynamics 365"), press "Upload" and choose JSON file with layout you have created above.
+- Enter layout name (for example, "MS Dynamics 365"), press "Upload" and choose JSON file you have created above.
 Once file is uploaded, make sure it is validated successfully.

 - Click on "Teams" row and choose one or more teams.